mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 You can also export the schema of a collection's fields.
 ![Export the CRUD collection](img/MongoDB-Collection-export.png)

-It is possible to **export the JSON of the CRUD Collection by clicking on "Export to JSON"**: by doing so, your browser will download a JSON containing the description (schema) of our CRUD.
+It is possible to **export the JSON of the CRUD Collection by clicking on "Export to JSON"**.
+By doing so, your browser will download a JSON containing the description (schema) of your CRUD.